airavata-courses/satyamsah/assignment2/README.md

 3)  `sudo docker run --name api-gateway-container --hostname api-gateway-container -p 9999:9999 gateway-image`

-### run the application in java-spring service on docker:
+### run the application in java-spring service on docker(using dockeried RMQ- situated in same server1):

 1) cd to [employee-onboard-service-javaspring](https://github.com/airavata-courses/satyamsah/tree/assignment2/assignment2/employee-onboard-service-javaspring).
 As of now, the jar is getting created in local/dev machine,not in docker. :